-A stressed-out and an unhappy houseplant will always change their appearance.
+A stressed-out and unhappy houseplant will always change its appearance.
 It is a way of telling you that there is something wrong.
 The same applies to the peace lily plant.
 There could be several reasons why your plant is under stress.

 It could be due to repotting, not following the watering schedule properly, inadequate lighting, poor quality soil, and lack of nutrients.

 Remember, plants are living creatures, and they need as much love and care as any other living being.
 Forgetting to tend to them once in a while is acceptable, but consistently neglecting them will result in their demise.

 If you feel like your plant is under stress, inspect the leaves first.
 If they look deformed, wilted, brown, or even black, that means you have to take action.

 In this case, overwatering may be the culprit.
 A lot of beginner indoor gardeners make the common mistake of overwatering.

 2# Lack of Care

 Some indoor plants are quite sturdy and can go without your care for weeks.
 Although peace lily is a resilient plant, it will die without your attention for more than two weeks.
 They have certain growing requirements that need to be taken care of.

 They don’t like direct sunlight but still require a bit of light.
 They need plenty of dappled light.